zuplo/docs/docs/policies/rate-limit.md

 - `handler/options` The options for this policy:
   - `requestsAllowed` the max number of requests allowed in the given time window
-  - `timeWindowSeconds` the time window in which the requests are rate-limited.
+  - `timeWindowMinutes` the time window in which the requests are rate-limited.
     The count restarts after each window expires.
   - `rateLimitBy` the identifying element of the request that enforces distinct rate limits.
 For example, you can limit by `user`, `ip`, `function` or